Data Exchange Mappings¶

 attribute.
 For any tuple of bound indices for which the write-filter

-attribute does not hold a non-default value, the corresponding part of the generate JSON, XML or CSV file will be skipped.
+attribute does not hold a non-default value, the corresponding part of the generate JSON, XML or CSV/TSV file will be skipped.

 By default, the Data Exchange library assumes that all string values will hold up to 1024 characters.
 Through the max-string-size